Suzy Cortez Flaunts Her Curvaceous Booty Doing Dance Challenge Pushups On TikTok

 Brazilian model Suzy Cortez got pulses racing with her most recent Instagram post on Friday evening.
 Her 2.3 million followers were quick to react to the short video.
 It had just shy of 15,000 views and almost 60 comments in the first 15 minutes after it was uploaded.

-She appeared to have propped her phone against something on the floor to take the video selfie, as the camera was level with her outstretched body and angled slightly towards the ceiling.
+She appeared to have propped her phone against something on the floor to take the video selfie, as the camera was level with her outstretched body and angled slightly toward the ceiling.

+Her shiny mane of rich brown hair was flipped over her shoulder to one side.
+It hung straight and smooth, almost touching the ground.

+She wore a tiny bandeau top that covered the curve of her bust and left her taut abs exposed, and a pair of skimpy black shorts with a high waist.
+The already revealing garment was made more so with a pair of drawstrings that tightened the fabric on the sides, ruching the hem and pulling it further up her shapely thighs.

 Her stunning face was seen only briefly.
 In the beginning of the clip, Suzy turned her head and gazed directly at the camera with her gorgeous eyes, but a split second later she began her routine and looked forward with intense concentration.